yishnu96/kashi/temples/bhairav-temples/asitang-bhairav.md

 But the Mother's divine plan was even more comprehensive.
 Understanding that protection requires both the nurturing aspect of the Divine Feminine and the fierce protective aspect of the Divine Masculine, she decided to create eight powerful forms of Bhairava, the fierce manifestation of Lord Shiva himself.
 These eight Bhairavas would be positioned at crucial points throughout Kashi, each guarding a specific direction and providing protection against different types of spiritual and material obstacles.

 As Devi Durga entered into deep meditation, her consciousness expanded to encompass all directions of space and time.
 From her divine being emerged eight magnificent forms of Bhairava, each embodying specific qualities needed to protect the holy city and its devotees.
-These were the Ashta Bhairavas - Ruru, Chand, Asitang, Krodhan, Kapal, Samhar, Unmatt, and Bheeshan.
+These were the **[Ashta Bhairava](/temples/tags/ashta-bhairav)**s - Ruru, Chand, Asitang, Krodhan, Kapal, Samhar, Unmatt, and Bheeshan.

 Among these eight divine guardians, Asitang Bhairav emerged with unique characteristics that set him apart from his brothers.
 While other Bhairavas manifested with fierce and terrifying appearances meant to strike fear into the hearts of evil forces, Asitang Bhairav appeared with a remarkably peaceful and benevolent countenance.
 His skin was bright and radiant, almost luminous with divine grace, and his well-formed limbs spoke of perfect divine proportions.